wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 # Cloud Development Kit (CDK)

-The AWS Cloud Develpment Kit (CDK) library generates CloudFormation templates. by using general-purpose programming languages such as TypeScript, Python, Go, Java.
-I only used the TypeScript libraries.
+The AWS Cloud Develpment Kit (CDK) library, written in TypeScript, generates CloudFormation templates.
+AWS also developed [JSii][JSii], a technology that allows them to translate the TypeScript CDK modules into other popular programming languages such as Python, Go and Java.

+AWS CDK is natively written in TypeScript and uses an open source system called JSii to translate the original code into the other supported languages.
+When you choose lib to initiate your project, you're choosing to build an extension to the AWS CDK.

 * [construct module][Constructs]
 * [Layer 1][L1]: This is because L1 constructs are auto-generated from the CloudFormation resource specification during the AWS CDK build process.
-* [Layer 2][L3]
+* [Layer 2][L2]: Help to reduce boilerplate, mainly by applying sensible defaults
-* [Layer 3][L3]
+* [Layer 3][L3]: Your code

-* Architecture Diagram

 Story for: